TIME in Excel (Table of Contents)

 Calculating the Elapsed Hours and Minutes

 We now need to work on the number of hours and minutes, which is the decimal part.
-To return only the decimal part of the B9-A9 formula, we will use the MOD function.
+We will use the MOD function to return only the decimal part of the B9-A9 formula.
 This function returns the remainder after a number is divided by a divisor.

 We will use it to divide the B9-A9 formula by 1 so that it returns to the remainder as the decimal part.
 We will then use the HOUR and MINUTE functions to return the hours and minutes from this decimal value.